MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 This prerequisite applies whether you apply the data protection by using labels or by directly connecting to the Azure Rights Management service to apply the data protection.

-If your Azure Information Protection tenant is not activated, see the instructions for [Activating Azure Rights Management](../activate-service.md).
+If your Azure Information Protection tenant is not activated, see the instructions for [Activating the protection service from Azure Information Protection](../activate-service.md).

 #### Prerequisite 2: To remove protection from files for others using your own account